joaoanes/devops-workshop-pub/slides/day1/0intro.md

 layout: center
 ---

+## it's really about
-# Keeping the application online
+# keeping the application online
+## and firefighting to keep the application online

 ---